bitnami/charts/bitnami/kibana/README.md

 $ helm delete my-release
 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.
-Use the option `--purge` to delete all persistent volumes too.
+Use the option `--purge` to delete all history too.

 ## Configuration